 German: Erstiwoche, ESAG, Einführungswoche

-The orientation week at HHU.
+The induction week at HHU.
 There are not normally any lectures during this period; the focus is more on providing an introduction to the university.
 Countless activities are offered on the university campus, most of which are organised by the → departmental student committees.
-These include everything from timetable planning sessions, through introductions to the subjects, to the campus rally and parties for first-year students.
-Allowing you to rapidly make your first friends and gain an overview of studying at HHU.
-Start following your departmental student committee on social media early on, attend the introductory event and don’t miss this orientation week!
+These include everything from timetable planning sessions, through introductions to the subjects, to the campus rally and parties for first-year students, allowing you to make your first friends and gain an overview of studying at HHU quickly.
+You can find the introductory event dates and important contacts for each subject here.